 By the mid 2000’s, Magic Touch had exploded in size.
-We had about twenty–five employees consisting of multiple AC Install crews, HVAC Service Technicians, Refrigeration Technicians, multiple Customer Service Representatives, Dispatchers, etc. We purchased a large commercial building in Mesa, AZ with seven offices, a warehouse with 3 rollup truck bays, giant storage bays that could hold nearly a hundred AC units…we even bought a 51’ tractor trailer just to store ductwork!
+We had about twenty–five employees consisting of multiple AC Install crews, HVAC Service Technicians, Refrigeration Technicians, multiple Customer Service Representatives, Dispatchers, etc. We purchased a large commercial lot and building in Mesa, AZ with seven offices, a warehouse with 3 rollup truck bays, giant storage bays that could hold nearly a hundred AC units…we even bought a 51’ tractor trailer just to store ductwork!

 While air conditioning and heating equipment was steadily becoming much more efficient, the Phoenix area started to see the influx of behemoth–sized HVAC Companies (that made Magic Touch look small) with giant marketing budgets, I started to notice a trend I didn’t like; high efficiency air conditioner installations that didn’t work!

 What I mean by that is; people were paying these companies top–dollar to install high efficiency air conditioning and heating systems that not only weren’t saving them any money on their utility bills, they were in many cases costing them more money to operate.
 To add insult to injury, in many cases, when we got a call from one of these homeowners, they would tell us they were less comfortable than they were with their old, allegedly less–efficient ac unit.
 Or that they bought the house with this system already installed thinking they had a new high–efficiency air conditioner and it didn’t keep the home cool, and ran constantly.